-Revenue growth cases can be tackled by influencing two major parameters that determine growth figures.
+Case interviews with revenue growth cases can be tackled by influencing two major parameters that determine growth figures.
 These are volume and unit price.
 In order to make suggestions, once again, you need to understand the client’s business and the industry.
-Growth strategies can focus on a product, a division, or on the company as a whole.
-Areas you could investigate based on your hypothesis:
+Growth strategies can focus on a product, a division, or the company as a whole.
+Areas you could investigate based on your hypothesis are:

 - What is the client’s product mix?
-What's the lifecyle of each product?
+What is the lifecycle of each product?

 - What is the state of the respective industries?
 Are they growing?

 - Which product segments have the biggest potential?

 - How does the client’s sales growth rate compare to that of the competitors in the market?